 From this information, they decide what resources/training and support is needed.

-There are teachers responsible for teaching SEN groups/individuals.
+There are teachers responsible for teaching SEND groups/individuals.

 Teaching Assistants and the Well being and Learning Mentor mainly working with either individual children or small groups.

 Teaching Assistants and the Wellbeing and Learning Mentor offer support for children with emotional and social development through one to one and small group work